sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 Here’s a similar example.
 I start with an interface, but this time it has an unexported method “u”.

 My clients cannot simply implement this interface directly.
 They can’t write the method “u”; it’s unexported in my package.
-(Writing a “u” method in their own package doesn’t work.)
+(Writing a “u” method in their own package doesn't work.)

 However, they can embed the interface in a struct of their own.
 When a struct embeds an interface, it implements that interface, even you don’t write any methods.